Huangshui River: History

-The Huangshui River valley has long been important as a route between Chinese, Tibetan, and Mongolian cultures.
-As one of the few fertile valleys on the northeast edge of the Qinghai-Tibet Plateau, the river's basin has supported agriculture for various Neolithic and Bronze Age civilizations including the Majiayao culture, Qijia culture, Xindian culture, and Kayue culture.
-Huangshui's valley was also one of the routes utilized by travelers on the Northern Silk Road.
-The city of Xining formed on the Huangshui due to its strategic importance.
+The Huangshui River Valley, also known as Tsongkha (Tibetan: ཙོང་ཁ་), has long been important as a route between Chinese, Tibetan, and Mongolian cultures.
+As one of the few fertile valleys on the northeast edge of the Tibetan Plateau, the river's basin has supported agriculture for various Neolithic and Bronze Age civilizations including the Majiayao culture, Qijia culture, Xindian culture, and Kayue culture.
+Huangshui River Valley was also one of the routes utilized by travelers on the Northern Silk Road.
+The city of Xining formed on the Huangshui River due to its strategic importance.

 Geography

 The Huangshui River, in name, is a short river that rises in Qinghai's Daban Mountains in Haiyan County, Haibei.
 The river flows east through Xining and Haidong before joining with the Yellow River just upstream from Lanzhou.
 The Huangshui's primary tributary, the Datong River, is actually longer in length than the Huangshui and thus forms the main stem.
 The Datong and Huangshui meet on the Qinghai-Gansu border between Minhe and Honggu.